Key Idea: Use statistics to assess risk.

 - Issue 3: 3 (Low)

-- Try to get the LLM to reply, “I’d rather not answer that,” instead.
-This reduces the impact to 1.
-Giving a score of: Likelihood (5) x Impact (1) = 5 (Medium).
+- Reframe the response as “I’d rather not answer that.”
+New score: Likelihood (5) x Severity (1) = 5 (Medium).

-Therefore, the rubric can be used for:
+The rubric can be used for:

-- Scoring defects and bugs
+- Scoring defects and bugs.

 How to apply it

-- Use the “More is Better” concept to run thousands of requests.
-This gives us the hard, statistical data to calculate the Likelihood Score (e.g., “1 in 800” failures).
+- Use More is Better to run thousands of requests.
+That gives you the hard statistical data needed for the likelihood score, for example “1 in 800 failures.”

-- Use this “Statistical Risk” rubric to multiply them: Likelihood (3) x Severity (5) = Risk Score (15).
+- Apply this rubric to multiply them: Likelihood (3) x Severity (5) = Risk Score (15).

 Caveats